The way B2B buyers make decisions has changed, and if you’re not keeping up, you’re falling behind.

 Personalized Outreach

-When you know what your prospects are looking for, you can skip the generic pitches and send them something that actually matters.
-Intent data gives you the insights you need to craft messages that align with their specific needs or pain points.
+Intent data gives you the data points and context you need to craft messages that align with your audience's specific needs or pain points.

 For example, if a prospect is spending time researching a particular product or service, you can tailor an email that highlights how your solution meets that exact need.

-Or, if they’ve been engaging with content about a specific topic, your sales team can bring it up during a call and offer advice or resources that feel relevant.
+Or, if they’ve been engaging with content about a specific topic, your sales rep can bring it up during a call and offer advice or resources that feel relevant.

-This kind of personalized outreach makes your communication feel less like a sales pitch and more like genuine help.
-People are more likely to respond when they feel like you understand what they’re looking for.
+This kind of personalized outreach makes your communication feel less like a sales pitch and more like genuine help, especially when you use intent data from a trusted intent data vendor or data provider.

 Shorter Sales Cycles

 Intent data helps you identify prospects who are already well into their decision-making process.
-These are the people actively searching for solutions, comparing options, and getting ready to make a move.
+These are the people actively searching for solutions, comparing options, and engaging with types of intent data that signal purchase readiness.

 When you know who they are and what they’re looking for, you can skip the long introductions and get straight to the point.